General Rules & Regulations

 Hunting from Public Roads

 It is unlawful to hunt from a public road unless the hunter has permission to hunt the adjacent property.
 Hunting as used in this section includes possessing, carrying or having readily accessible a loaded centerfire rifle, or a shotgun loaded with shot size larger than number four.
 Loaded means a weapon within which any ammunition is contained.
 This does not include weapons contained in a closed compartment, closed vehicle trunk, or a vehicle traveling on a public road.
 A person convicted of unlawful road hunting forfeits hunting privileges for one year.
-See WMA Regulation 3.6 WMA Regulations for restrictions on WMA lands.
+See WMA Regulation 3.6 in WMA Regulations for restrictions on WMA lands.